rivaldorodrigues/wtext/README.md

 For details of each element, visit the [project wiki](https://github.com/hivakun/wtext/wiki) or just check out our [complete example](https://github.com/hivakun/wtext/wiki/Complete-Sample) which use the most common elements.

-The example below shows how to create your fist wiki page with a simple paragraph.
+The example below shows how to create your fist wiki page with a single paragraph.

 ```java
 import com.github.hivakun.wtext.arq.parameter.TextFormat;